Rutgers Overseas Semester Experience (ROSE)

 Will the courses offered for the ROSE program be the same as those offered at Rutgers in New Jersey? +

-All online coursework will be the same coursework offered to all Rutgers students.
-While in-person classwork will be similar to academic coursework normally offered in New Jersey.
-In-person course options in China may vary due to locations and Rutgers school choices.
+All online coursework is the same coursework offered to all Rutgers students.
+In-person classwork is similar to academic coursework normally offered in New Jersey.
+In-person course options in China vary due to locations and Rutgers school choices.